A Son de Guerra: Musical style, writing and composition

 "Arregla Los Papeles" is an intricate salsa that talks about immigration.
-"Lola`s Mambo" is a salsa song with elements of mambo.
-Caribbean Blues is son song and is his first English language song since "Medicine for my soul" on his 10th studio album La Llave la de mi corazon.
+"Lola's Mambo" is a salsa song with elements of mambo.
+Caribbean Blues is a Cuban son and is his first English language song since "Medicine for my soul" on his 10th studio album La Llave la de mi corazon.

 Critical reception

-A Son de Guerra it was one of the most anticipated Latin albums for the summer of 2010.
-The album met with positive reviews.
+A Son de Guerra was one of the most anticipated Latin albums for the summer of 2010.
+The album was met with positive reviews.
 Jason Birchmeier of Allmusic gave the album a positive review, and while he felt that "there's nothing extravagant here", he stated that "every song is interesting from one standpoint or another."

-At the 11th Latin Grammy Awards the album won three awards: Best Tropical Song, Best Contemporary Tropical Album and Album of the Year for his “A Son de Guerra.
+At the 11th Latin Grammy Awards the album won three awards: Best Tropical Song, Best Contemporary Tropical Album and Album of the Year.
 At the 2011 Premio Lo Nuestro, he was the most nominated artist with six.
-Eventually he won best merengue artist.
-At the 27th Annual Soberano Awards, previously Casandra awards, Guerra won two awards including album of the year for A Son de Guerra.
+Eventually he won the best merengue artist.
+At the 27th Annual Soberano Awards, previously Casandra awards, Guerra won two awards including the album of the year for A Son de Guerra.
 The album received a nomination for Best Tropical Latin Album at 53rd Annual Grammy Awards.

 Commercial performance

 In the United States, A son de Guerra debuted at number two on the Billboard Top Latin Albums and number one Billboard Tropical Albums on the week of 26 June 2010.
-Also, It debut at 52 on US Billboard 200.
-It was certified platinum (latin field) by the RIAA for shipping 100,000 copies in the United States.
+Also, It debuted at 52 on US Billboard 200.
+It was certified platinum (Latin field) by the RIAA for shipping 100,000 copies in the United States.
 In Mexico, the album peaked a number six and was certified gold for selling over 30,000 copies.

 In Chile, it peaked at number 7 and number 6 in Colombia at albums retail charts.
 In Peru, it peaked at number 9 at the albums retail albums charts.
-In Spain, A son de Guerra debuted at number one on the albums charts.
+In Spain, A son de Guerra debuted at number one on the albums charts and was certified gold.
 In Uruguay, the album debuted at number one at the album monthly charts.
 In Ecuador, the album reached number 5 on the retail charts and sold over 5,000 copies.
 In Venezuela, it reached number 2 at the albums retail charts and was certified platinum.